dustinpfister/test_angular/README.md

 As of this writing test_angular just used angular 1.6.7.
 As such I might add a special path for many versions of angular, as well as possibly other front end dependences.
 The current lib path is a crud way of just grabbing at something that may be in the root path of a node module in node_modules.

-### demo.json files
+### demo.json / demo.yaml files

 I might want to have a demo.json file for each demo.
 This would contain information such as a description that will be displayed in the home page.
 It can also be used to declare the version of angular to use, as well as any other relevant information about a demo.

-### Better site Navigation

-There are currently only two paths to navigate to /demos/[demoname] and / that acts as an index of the demos.
-Still a consistent navigation par at the top might be nice.
+I might also make them yaml files rather than the usual json.

+### Demo types

+Each demo can have a type that defaults to 'misc'.
+This might be on eof mnay values for the demo.json file if it is made.

+### Demo Sorting

+The index at /demos might just display all demos, but I could at least sort them in some way other than what just happens without caring about order.
+I might want things broken down in some way if the list grows pretty long.

 ### Games section

+I was getting into making this project simply for the sake of getting into angular because it is just something to write about on my blog.
+It would be nice to also make this project just my pet project of sorts that I am doing purely for the sake of fun as well.
 If I get more into making simple html only style games with angular it might be a good idea to have a section for them instead of placing them along with the demos.

-### Demos index separate from home

-Have a condition for just /demos and not just /demos/[demoname] placing the index for all demos there at /demos freeing up home for something else.

 ### 404 page